Skip to main content

 • What role will each person (CP/faculty) play in providing safety information, e.g., discuss in class and/or at CP orientation?

-• Note: If students are doing direct service (direct client contact, physical labor, or onsite administrative work), the faculty member should ask if the CP has “liability and worker’s compensation insurance covering volunteers” (verbal is good enough)
+• Note: If students are doing direct service (direct client contact, physical labor, or onsite administrative work), the instructor should ask the CP if they have “liability insurance covering volunteers” (verbal is good enough).

 3. Provide guidance if students are designing their own project: